 Mock executions, electric shocks and dog attacks: Human Rights Watch accuses Russia of systemic torture of Ukrainian POWs

-Former POWs have said that ill-treatment has continued throughout their captivity.
+Former POWs have said that ill-treatment continued throughout their detention.
 Stock photo: Tinnakorn/DepositPhotos

-Human Rights Watch, the international human rights organisation, has accused Russian authorities and military personnel of systematically torturing Ukrainian soldiers who have fallen into captivity.
+Human Rights Watch, the international human rights organisation, has accused Russian authorities and military personnel of systematically torturing Ukrainian soldiers in captivity.

 Source: a report by Human Rights Watch